 In contrast, NF propagation exhibits spherical wavefronts, where analog beamforming transitions from angular-domain beamsteering to {\em polar-domain beamfocusing}~\cite{NFtutorial,NFtutorial_Dai}.
 In this case, both angle and distance are jointly exploited to concentrate beam energy at a specific spatial point~\cite{chen2025quasi}.
 This additional spatial dimension enables polar-domain multiple access, where users can be distinguished and simultaneously served based on both their angles and distances~\cite{kosasih2024finite,LDMA}.
 Despite the promise of enhancing spatial resource reuse, beamfocusing does not eliminate {\em inter-user interference}.
 A beam intended for one user may still leak power to nearby users, especially when user locations are densely distributed.
 Unlike the FF antenna pattern, which varies only with angle, the {\em NF antenna pattern} is intrinsically coupled in both {\em angle and distance}~\cite{kosasih2024finite,BWBD}, making interference characteristics highly dependent on the {\em spatial randomness of user locations}.
 As a result, analyzing inter-user interference in the NF is considerably more challenging than that in the FF.

-These fundamental distinctions between NF and FF propagation necessitate a new analytical framework that can accurately characterize NF channels, polar-domain beamfocusing, and interference under user spatial randomness.
-Such a framework is essential for evaluating the performance of NF multi-user networks and for understanding the key performance trade-offs, e.g., between spatial multi-access gain and interference mitigation, thereby offering valuable design insights for future multi-user systems.
+These fundamental distinctions between NF and FF propagation necessitate a new analytical framework that can accurately characterize NF channels, polar-domain beamfocusing, and interference under the spatial randomness of user locations.
+Such a framework is essential for evaluating the performance of NF multi-user networks and for understanding the key performance trade-offs, e.g., between spatial multi-access gain and inter-user interference, thereby offering valuable design insights for future multi-user systems.